Tears, prayers, police, JCB: How Saroj Hospital saved over 100 lives | Law-Order

 ''That's the time everybody thought nothing can save us.
 All of us, my doctors, my staff started crying.
 We were running out of luck, too,'' Chawla recalled.

-The hospital staff and some police personnel frantically rushed to get some cylinders filled.
+In a desperate bid, the hospital staff and some police personnel rushed to get some cylinders filled.

 Twenty cylinders were brought to the hospital in a Delhi Transport Corporation bus.
 Those cylinders lasted 40 minutes and actually saved the day, he said.

-''In the meanwhile, we called the mayor, fire department... brought in a JCB (excavator), which broke a portion of the wall and the ramp,'' Chawla said.
+''In the meantime, we called the mayor, fire department... brought in a JCB (excavator), which broke a portion of the wall and the ramp,'' Chawla said.

 At present, there are over 100 patients at the hospital, majority of them on oxygen support.